Grammarsalad/Proficiencies/README.md

 Endurance represents training to withstand heavy exertion and physical punishment.
 It is probably *the* quintessential proficiency of warriors, though a smattering of other classes can specialize in endurance.
 Characters trained in endurance can go farther, faster, and for longer periods than others.
 This nonweapon proficiency allows characters to take a ‘break’ to recover hit points and stamina.
 In addition, characters receive bonus maximum hit points equal to the number of ranks they possess in Endurance for each of their first five levels.

 **Second Wind**
 Upon using this ability, the character takes a moment to catch <PRO_HISHER> breath.
-When <PRO_HESHE> does this, <PRO_HESHE> recovers a number of hit points equal to 25% +10% per rank <PRO_HESHE> has in Endurance, plus <PRO_HISHER> constitution modifier to <PRO_HISHER> hit point total.
+When <PRO_HESHE> does this, <PRO_HESHE> recovers a number of hit points equal to 25% +10% per rank <PRO_HESHE> has in Endurance (max +50% at 5 ranks), plus <PRO_HISHER> constitution modifier to <PRO_HISHER> hit point total.
 Additionally, <PRO_HISHER> fatigue level is reset to zero.

+At 6 ranks, the character can try to purge their body of deleterious poisons.  <PRO_HISHER> chance of success is 10% per rank <PRO_HESHE> has in Endurance plus <PRO_HISHER> Constitution modifier.

-At 4 ranks, the character can purge their body of deleterious poisons and at 5 ranks they can purge their body of disease when they use Second Wind if they make a successful save vs. death.
+At 7 ranks, the character can try to purge their body of disease when they use Second Wind. <PRO_HISHER> chance of success is 5% per rank <PRO_HESHE> has in Endurance plus <PRO_HISHER> Constitution modifier.

 This ability cannot be used in combat unless a character has attained 7 ranks in Endurance.

-<PRO_HESHE> can use this ability one time per day.  <PRO_HESHE> can use this ability one additional time per day if <PRO_HESHE> has 3 ranks in Endurance and <PRO_HESHE> can use this ability a third time if <PRO_HESHE> has 6 ranks in Endurance.
+**Effect**: Heals 25% of target's max hit points, +10% per rank, plus Constitution Modifier.

+**Chance of Success**:
+Poison (6 ranks) 10% per rank + Constitution Modifier.
+Disease (7 ranks) 5% per rank + Constitution Modifier.

 **Bonus Hit Points**
 Characters receive a number of bonus hit points equal to the number of ranks they have in Endurance x their level, up to 5th level.